Spring Community Grants

 - Efforts to address safety for vulnerable populations, including domestic violence and child abuse prevention, bullying prevention in schools, safety issues specific to immigrant populations, low wage workers and communities of color

-- Access to health services, including programs providing un- and under-insured populations with culturally appropriate and equitable access to quality health and wellness services such behavioral health (including addiction services) and groups working on cultural and generational trauma.
-Priority will be given to efforts applying a social determinants of health lens to the work
+- Access to health care, including programs providing un- and under-insured populations with culturally appropriate and equitable access to quality health and wellness programs services.
+Priority will be given to efforts applying social determinants of health lens to the work

 - Building healthy communities, including built environment and infrastructure, environmental quality (toxins and air/water quality), affordable and reliable transportation, and parks and recreation